 The ‘Apeshit’ video seems directed at interjecting black faces into places that never accepted them and pointing out that black people have always been there – by focusing on the images of black people painted on the famous paintings of the Louvre – and simultaneously contrasting the predominantly white paintings with their black bodies with Beyoncé in the middle and at her sides varying shades of melanin.

 The whole album is sonically pleasing and totally well produced; although I can’t say that I am surprised as Jay Z and Beyoncé are quite the perfectionists.
-Apeshit in particular had no dull millisecond.
-We saw Beyoncé rapping – honestly Beyoncé is officially my favorite rapper now – we saw Jay Z doing what he does best and it was all simply beautiful and orgasmic with word puns and a good amount of shade thrown around and everything served to make Apeshit a contender for both song and the video of the year.
+Apeshit, in particular, had no dull millisecond.
+We saw Beyoncé rapping – honestly Beyoncé is officially my favourite rapper now – we saw Jay Z doing what he does best and it was all simply beautiful and orgasmic with word puns and a good amount of shade thrown around and everything served to make Apeshit a contender for both song and the video of the year.

 In my opinion, Apeshit is a classic that will be looked back at as a standard in the music industry for years to come.